Tsaftaridis/nickts/about.md

+---
 layout: page
-title: "About"
+title: "about"
-permalink: nickts.eu/about/
+permalink: /about/
+---

 This is a test about page